GenURL: A General Framework for Unsupervised Representation Learning: Conclusions

 \section{Conclusions}

-We propose a general similarity-based framework that encodes essential structures of the input data.
-Combining with a specific pretext task, we can adapt GenURL to various scenarios in a unified manner and achieve state-of-the-art performance, including self-supervised visual representation learning, unsupervised knowledge distillation, graph embeddings, and dimension reduction.
-Moreover, the ablation studies reflect the relation between the data characters and the hyper-parameter settings in GenURL.
+We propose a simple but efficient similarity-based framework for unsupervised representation learning (URL), called GenURL, that encodes essential structures from the input data and optional prior knowledge.
+Specifically, we discuss the loss functions for embedding learning in GenURL and proposed binary cross-entropy loss and general Kullback-Leibler divergence loss.
+Combined with a specific pretext task, we can adapt GenURL to various URL scenarios in a unified manner and achieve state-of-the-art performances, including self-supervised visual representation learning, unsupervised knowledge distillation, graph embeddings, and dimension reduction.
+Moreover, ablation studies reflect the relationship between data characters and hyper-parameter settings of GenURL.